RIKEN-RCCS/lens3/v2/doc/design.md

   needs explicit enabling users currently); Disallow public access buckets at all.

+* Add options
-* Add confirmation at the first use: terms-of-use.
+  - confirmation at the first use: terms-of-use.
+  - description field (just memo) to keys.
+  - disable public buckets.

 ## RANDOM MEMO